melodyfongyj/salary-management-frontend/README.md

 Option 1: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Option 2: If hosting on IIS, set physical path to: `..dist/salary-management`.
+Option 2: If hosting on IIS, set physical path to: `..dist/salary-management` and set port number to 91.
 Run `npm run build` if you change any code, then restart the website in IIS.

 ## Further help